leiwang008/documents/kafka/how_to_support_oauthbearer_oidc_in_EasyKafka_for_Lyra.md

 11. I noticed that there are some .dll files (libcrypto-3-x64.dll, libssl-3-x64.dll, zlib1.dll, libcurl.dll, zstd.dll, the **.dll file of the dynamic library**) in the folder C:\repository\github\librdkafka\vcpkg_installed\x64-windows\x64-windows\bin, I copied them to the folder "UE-EasyKafka\Source\ThirdParty\KafkaLib\bin\Win64" and then include them as below
 	```
 		string binPath = Path.Combine(ModuleDirectory, "bin/Win64");
 		RuntimeDependencies.Add(Path.Combine(binPath, "libcrypto-3-x64.dll"));
 		RuntimeDependencies.Add(Path.Combine(binPath, "libssl-3-x64.dll"));
 		RuntimeDependencies.Add(Path.Combine(binPath, "zlib1.dll"));
 		RuntimeDependencies.Add(Path.Combine(binPath, "libcurl.dll"));
 		RuntimeDependencies.Add(Path.Combine(binPath, "zstd.dll"));
 	```
-12. But I still cannot get the EasyKafka loaded.
+12. But I still cannot get the EasyKafka plugin loaded.
 So I tried to use the static libraries (big .lib file) as dependencies, not the dynamic dependencies (small .lib + .dll file).
-We can run the following command to get the static libraries, pay attention to **--triplet "x64-windows-static"**, normally it is **--triplet "x64-windows"** (this will get the dependencies as dynamic libraries small .lib + .dll file)
+We can run the following command to get the static dependencies libraries, pay attention to **--triplet "x64-windows-static"**, normally it is **--triplet "x64-windows"** (this will get the dependencies as dynamic libraries small .lib + .dll file)
 	```
 	vcpkg install  --x-wait-for-lock --triplet "x64-windows-static" --vcpkg-root "C:\repository\github\vcpkg\\" "--x-manifest-root=C:\sdk\librdkafka-2.4.0\\" "--x-install-root=C:\sdk\librdkafka-2.4.0\vcpkg_installed\x64-windows-static\\"
 	```
 	we can also do this in the Visual-Studio, right click the **librdkafka** and click the **Properties**, go to the "**Configuration Properties->cvpkg->Use Static Libraries**" and choose **Yes**
 	![Use Static Libraries](img/use_static_libraries.png?qc_blockWidth=393&qc_blockHeight=595)

-	Then if we Build this **librdkafka** project, we will see the command in the console
+	Then if we build this **librdkafka** project, we will see the command in the console
 	```
 	vcpkg install  --x-wait-for-lock --triplet "x64-windows-static" --vcpkg-root "C:\repository\github\vcpkg\\" "--x-manifest-root=C:\sdk\librdkafka-2.4.0\\" "--x-install-root=C:\sdk\librdkafka-2.4.0\vcpkg_installed\x64-windows-static\\"
 	```